kbroman/blog/content/post/2020-02-07-reproducible-abstract.md

 discussion](https://community.rstudio.com/t/best-practices-for-organizing-rmarkdown-projects/914)
 that is relevant, but it doesn't have quite the solution I would want.

-My suggestion would be to include a code chunk something like this before the abstract:
+My suggestion was to include a code chunk something like this before the abstract:

     ```{r load_summary_results, echo=FALSE}